endless-creation/ra2mix/README.md

 A python library for working with Red Alert 2 / Yuri's Revenge *.mix files

+Mix files are archive files used to store most game files from the games **Command And Conquer Red Alert 2** and its expansion pack **Yuri's Revenge**.

+This library allows you to interact with the mix files much like you'd interact with zip files using a program like 7-zip -- except programmatically, of course 😎.
+You can create mix files by archiving a list of several files, or read existing mix files and do something with the archived files contained within it.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)